juju/juju/doc/high_availability.md

  At present there is no way to reduce the number of machines, you can kill by hand enough machines to reduce to a number you need, but this is risky and **not recommended**.
-If you kill less than half of the machines (half+1 remaining) running `ensure-availability` again will add more machines to replace the dead ones.
+If you kill less than half of the machines (half+1 remaining) running `enable-ha` again will add more machines to replace the dead ones.
 If you kill more there is no way to recover as there are not enough voting machines.

- The EnsureAvailability API call will report will report the changes that it made to the model, which will shortly be reflected in reality
+ The EnableHA API call will report will report the changes that it made to the model, which will shortly be reflected in reality
 ### The API